vcmirko/ansible-lod/data/playbooks/README.md

     cluster: "{{ 'cluster'     | merge_vars(d=vars_defaults,t=vars_templates,v=vars_local,o=vars_overrides,c=qtask_child) }}"
 ```

-**Example 3**: There is a list to merged, you will typically see this in the case of a loop, in the `facts_multi` task
+**Example 3**: There is a list to be merged, you will typically see this in the case of a loop, in the `facts_multi` task

 ``` yaml
 - name: Merge Extravars